LIFE STORY

 It owed much to the conventional wisdom found in most mono-lingual societies, Australia especially, that only young children can learn foreign languages properly.

-As Fitzgerald should have known from his own experience, a motivated adult – especially one who knows his future career depends on acquiring the language – can, and will, learn the language as well, if not better, compared with a school child, especially a child in the Australian school environment.
+As Fitzgerald should have known from his own experience, a motivated adult – especially one who knows his future career depends on acquiring the language – can, and will, learn the language as well, if not better, than a school child, especially a child in the Australian school environment.

 As Fitzgerald should have known from his own Pt.
 Cook experience, just learning basic Chinese in an Australian environment requires a year of concentrated study, six-eight hours per day, under competent teachers with good materials.